comodojo/rpcserver/README.md

 ```

-Signatures are automatically matched by server as well as received parameters; if a request does not match any method signature, a "Invalid params" (-32602) error is returned back to client.
+Signatures are automatically matched by server as well as received parameters; if a request does not match any valid signature, a "Invalid params" (-32602) error is returned back to client.

 The `\My\RpcClass::mymethod()` should expect a `\Comodojo\RpcServer\Request\Parameters` object that provides received parameters, server properties and logging interface.